An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Introduction

 \section{Introduction}

-The central ambition in legged robots development, is the ability to traverse unstructured environments.
+The central ambition in legged robots development is the ability to traverse unstructured environments.
 This will allow the use of legged robots in difficult applications such as nuclear plants decommissioning, search and rescue missions, and space crater explorations.
-Due to the complexity of the terrain and the variety of obstacles encountered during such operations, challenging demands are posed on the robot joints in terms of required actuation efforts and range of motion.
+Due to the complexity of the terrain, the demanding payloads, and the variety of obstacles encountered during such operations, challenging demands are posed on the robot joints in terms of required actuation efforts and range of motion.
 Therefore, planning trajectories that are \textit{feasible} becomes crucial for the success of the locomotion task.
-A feasible trajectory in this manuscript is defined to be one that fulfills physical constraints in terms of \textit{contact stability}, \textit{actuation} and \textit{kinematic} limits.
-As the complexity of the terrain increases, the robot is forced to work close to these limits, and hence designing feasible trajectories becomes even more critical.
+A feasible trajectory in this manuscript is defined to be one that fulfills physical constraints in terms of \textit{contact stability}, \textit{joint-torque} and \textit{kinematic} limits.

-A powerful tool that is often utilized to devise feasible trajectories is numerical optimization.
-Due to their computational intensity, optimization-based approaches are usually difficult to implement on a real machine where the on-board computer typically has a limited computing capacity.

-However, in recent years, the availability of increased computational power and the formulation of more efficient algorithms, allowed implementations that are compatible with real-time requirements \cite{Neunert2018, Carpentier2018a}.
-Nonetheless, despite their remarkable achievements, all the proposed approaches employ simplified models that usually avoid considering joint actuation and kinematic limits or perform conservative approximations.
+A powerful tool that is often utilized to devise feasible trajectories is numerical optimization. \revisedtext{In} recent years, the availability of increased computational power and the formulation of more efficient algorithms, allowed implementations of \revisedtext{optimization-based approaches} that are compatible with real-time requirements \cite{Neunert2018, Carpentier2018a}.
+Nonetheless, despite their remarkable achievements, all the proposed approaches employ simplified models that usually avoid considering joint-torque and kinematic limits or perform conservative approximations.

 On the other hand, heuristic approaches with some or no predictive capabilities were used to successfully address rough terrains through blind locomotion \cite{barasuol13icra} or by employing visual feedback to construct (online) the map of the environment \cite{Focchi2020}.
-Their advantage is the light computational complexity that enabled to easily implement them online on a real robotic platform.
+Their advantage is their \revisedtext{small} computational \revisedtext{effort} that enabled to easily implement them online on a real \revisedtext{robot}.
 However, these heuristic approaches fail to provide any guarantee on the feasibility of the computed trajectories.